abdoemr11/electric-heater/README.md

 ### Deciding the design pattern
-As noticed from the specification, the system contain tasks that happen periodically and another tasks that interact with the user so I  did some research to find out the best method to build the project with.
+As noticed from the specification, the system contains tasks that happen periodically and another tasks that interact with the user so I  did some research to find out the best method to build the project with.
 I came upon different RTOSs but find that it is difficult to port my mcu to work with them due its limited RAM and Flash size, so I tried another route and grabbed the book written by Michael j Pont pattern for time triggered system and looked at the source code of the system he design at the first I thought that his book about designing RTOS but later I found out that his system lack many capabilities that normal RTOS provide like protecting shared data and the communication with system tasks.
 I discarded these two idea I decided to design the system with crude approach that would later arise many many bugs.
 ### Board specification